President Robert L. Manuel > Meet Rob & Team

 Raised in the Episcopal Church, he credits his most formative religious development to his time at Le Moyne College and Georgetown University, both Catholic institutions.
 For the last six years, he has served as a board member at Brebeuf Jesuit Preparatory High School.
 He also has participated in a number of immersive religious experiences, including a service trip with the Jesuits to Kenya.

-Rob is on the national advisory board of the University Professional & Continuing Education Association.
-He also has served on the editorial advisory board for the Continuing Higher Education Review.
+Rob currently serves on the board of directors for the National Association of Independent Colleges and Universities.
+He also has served on the national advisory board of the University Professional & Continuing Education Association and the editorial advisory board for the Continuing Higher Education Review.